ckolluru/oct-plaque-dl/README.md

 6. Run oct_model.py or oct_model_ann.py if you want to run the CNN or ANN respectively.
 Results are stored in results_cnn/results_ann if doing the ten fold cross validation.
 If doing a split sample validation on a completely held out test set, change lines in these files to do that (comment line 510 in oct_model.py and uncomment line 516 in oct_model.py, comment line 471 in oct_model_ann.py, uncomment line 477 in oct_model_ann.py).
 Results of the split sample validation are stored in results_split_sample_validation folder

-7.Copy over the test prediction matrices (Predictions Folds in the particular results folder for cross validation or Predictions in results_split_sample_validation folder) back into the PC with MATLAB on it.
+7. Copy over the test prediction matrices (Predictions Folds in the particular results folder for cross validation or Predictions in results_split_sample_validation folder) back into the PC with MATLAB on it.

 8. Run visualize_predictions_en_face_view.m: Makes individual prediction matrices for each pullback